Skip to content

 You can come back to your results

-You cannot be re-identified from our logs
+You can't be identified from our logs

 What about the URL itself?

-— The Crick maintainers
+— The Crick team

 Take it for a spin